 - Federal (IRS) Employer Identification Number (EIN) – if applicable

-- A separate license is required for each separate business location.
+- A separate license is required for each business location.

 Please check the Business Licenses Guide for links to facts sheets containing additional information regarding specific documentation and application requirements.

-Depending upon the license type, an inspection may be required by one or more City departments prior to license issuance.
-Please check the Business Licenses Guide for information regarding the specific inspection requirements of business licenses.
+Depending upon the license type, inspections may be required by one or more City departments prior to license issuance.
+Typical pre-license inspections include the following: